Stock market today: Wall Street drifts after 10-year yield nears 5% and oil prices ease back

 Vamvakidis wrote in a BofA Global Research report that he sees risks of yields and the dollar remaining high after the landing, even if they’re both lower than current levels.

-High yields hurt all kinds of stocks, but they hit particularly hard on those bid up for big growth expected far in the future or those seen as very expensive.
+High yields hurt all kinds of stocks, but they hit particularly hard on those bid up for expectations of big growth far in the future and those seen as very expensive.
 That’s often put the spotlight on Big Tech recently, and some reported a mixed set of profits.

-Tesla fell 7% after it reported weaker results for the summer than analysts expected.
-It’s been cutting prices to drive sale, but that also eats into its profitability.
+Tesla fell 8.1% after it reported weaker results for the summer than analysts expected.
+It’s been cutting prices to drive sales, but that also eats into its profitability.

 Overall, analysts expect companies across the S&P 500 index to report slight growth in their earnings per share for the summer versus a year earlier.
 If they do, it would be the first such growth in a year.